Moon dust collected by Neil Armstrong to be auctioned in NY

 The first human to venture into outer space was Soviet cosmonaut Yuri Gagarin, who orbited Earth in a spacecraft in April 1961.

 Gagarin's description of the planet — translated from Russian — is being offered as part of his observations on being in space.
-His in-depth report, translated into English, has an estimated value of $50,000 to $80,000.
+His in-depth report, in English, has an estimated value of $50,000 to $80,000.